A Monte Carlo Method for 3D Radiative Transfer Equations with Multifractional Singular Kernels: Monte Carlo Method

 \begin{thm} Consider

 where $(D^j_{h,\eps})_j$ is a sample of $D_{h,\eps}$.
 For any $T>0$, $\eta >0$ and any smooth bounded function $f$ on $\mathbb{R}^3\times \mathbb{S}^2$, we have

 where

-The functions $F_0$ and $F_1$ are explicit and independent of $\eps$ and $h$, and are defined in the proof of the theorem in Section \ref{proof_cv}. \end{thm} In \eqref{eq:main_ineq}, there are three terms that quantify the approximation error of our estimator $\mu_{N, h, \eps}(t,f)$: one of order $\eps^{2-\alpha_M/2}$ due to the approximation of $u$ by $u_\eps$ (the smaller the $\alpha_M$, i.e. the less singular the kernel is, the smaller the error), one of order $h$ due to the numerical approximation of the diffusion over the unit sphere, and one due to the MC approximation with the standard $1/\sqrt{N}$ convergence rate.
+The functions $F_0$ and $F_1$ are explicit and independent of $\eps$ and $h$, and are defined in the proof of the theorem in Section \ref{proof_cv}. \end{thm} Theorem \ref{mainth} is proved in Section \ref{proof_cv}.
+In \eqref{eq:main_ineq}, there are three terms that quantify the approximation error of our estimator $\mu_{N, h, \eps}(t,f)$: one of order $\eps^{2-(\alpha_M/2)}$ due to the approximation of $u$ by $u_\eps$ (the smaller the $\alpha_M$, i.e. the less singular the kernel is, the smaller the error), one of order $h$ due to the numerical approximation of the diffusion over the unit sphere, and one due to the MC approximation with the standard $1/\sqrt{N}$ convergence rate.
 Note that the discretization error of the diffusion process is only of order $h$ and not of order the standard $\sqrt{h}$.
 The reason is that we are only interested in the convergence of Monte Carlo estimators, allowing us to consider this discretization error in the weak sense \cite{talay}.
+However, a weak second-order Runge-Kutta method can be considered to provide an error in $h^2$ instead of $h$ for the Euler scheme \cite{debrabant}.
+Modifications of the SDE \eqref{diff_eq} can also be considered to provide weak higher-order scheme \cite{abdulle}.
+The main goal of this paper being to present a methodology to capture efficiently the behavior induced by the singularity, we focus our attention on the error in $\eps$, and do not present weak-higher order discretization schemes for the SDE.
+In this way, the Euler scheme is considered for simplicity in the proof of Theorem \ref{mainth}.
+For the numerical simulations of Sections \ref{sec:test_case} and \ref{sec:numilla}, that illustrate the roles of $\varepsilon$ and $\alpha$ in the approximation, the parameter $h$ will be chosen proportionally to the shortest mean free time $\bar \Lambda_\eps^{-1}$, and small enough so that the approximation error w.r.t. $\eps$ in dominant. $N$ will also be chosen large enough so that the error of approximation in $\eps$ is dominant.
 The MC error is controlled by the standard deviation $\Sigma_{h,\eps}$, and variance reduction techniques can be designed to reduce this term.
-The parameter $h$ will be chosen proportionally to the shortest mean free time $\bar \Lambda_\eps^{-1}$.
-Theorem \ref{mainth} is proved in Section \ref{proof_cv}.
+When estimating the energy density over a given region $B$, as in \eqref{eq:energy_approx}, the number of particles $N$ needed to reach a given error threshold can be estimated as follows: the root mean square error of the MC estimator for $f=\mathbf{1}_B/|B|$ reads